The Best Medicare Supplement (Medigap) Plans in New Hampshire

 - Medicare Supplement (Medigap) plans help New Hampshire seniors cover the costs of copays, deductibles and other medical expenses.
 Read our review of New Hampshire Medigap plans to help you choose a suitable policy.

-Many U.S. seniors receive medical benefits through Original Medicare, but this essential federal program may leave beneficiaries with high out-of-pocket costs for expenses such as deductibles and copays.
-Medicare supplement insurance (Medigap) is designed to work alongside Original Medicare to help seniors manage these costs.
+Many U.S. seniors receive medical benefits through Original Medicare (Medicare Part A and Part B), but this essential federal program may leave beneficiaries with high out-of-pocket costs for expenses such as deductibles and copays.
+Medicare supplement insurance (Medigap) is designed to work alongside Original Medicare to help beneficiaries manage these costs.

-In New Hampshire, nearly 100,000 seniors, which is more than 36% of Original Medicare enrollees, maintain a Medigap plan from one of the private insurance companies that sell these supplemental policies.
-If you’re a Medicare-eligible senior who’s looking for a way to offset the high costs of medical care, keep reading to learn the ins and outs of Medigap plans.
+In New Hampshire, more than 40% of Original Medicare enrollees are enrolled a Medigap plan from one of the private insurance companies that sell these supplemental policies.
+If you’re a Medicare-eligible senior or a younger resident of New Hampshire who qualifies for Medicare and who’s looking for a way to offset the high costs of medical care, keep reading to learn the ins and outs of Medigap plans.

 You can find Medicare Supplement plans where you live by comparing plans from several different insurance companies online.